 Purpose of indicator This indicator aims to understand the progress made by signatories in the reporting year against their sustainability outcomes targets in qualitative and/or quantitative terms.
 Additional reporting guidance Responses to this indicator should provide details about any progress on signatories' sustainability outcomes targets during the reporting year.
 Signatories may elaborate on the main challenges encountered and the strategies that have worked best to make progress against their targets.
-For reference see Driving meaningful data: financial materiality, sustainability performance and sustainability outcomes.
+0// For reference see Driving meaningful data: financial materiality, sustainability performance and sustainability outcomes.
 Other resources For further guidance see Part 3 of Investing with SDG outcomes: A five-part framework.
 Logic Dependent on [SO 5.2] will be applicable if "Yes" is selected for any row in [SO 5].
 [SO 5.2] rows will be pre-filled with the names of the target for which "Yes" was selected in [SO 5], and with the corresponding outcome names provided in [SO 2].
 Gateway to N/A Assessment Not assessed

-Indicator ID SO 6 Dependent on: SO 3.1 SO 6.1 Т Sub-section racking progress PRI Principle Type of indicator PLUS VOLUNTARY TO DISCLOSE Despite your organisation's efforts to make progress on your sustainability outcomes, there may be stakeholders who have been negatively affected by your organisation's activities.
-For each of your seffective remedy. sustainability outco mes, indicate whether your orga nisation ensures t hat stakeholders who have been ne gatively affected are a able to seek an (A) Sustainability [Dropdown list] (A) Sustainability Outcome #1: [pre-filled with answers to SO 2] (1) Yes (2) No (B) Sustainability Outcome #2: [pre-filled with answers to SO 2] [A [As above] (J) Sustainability Outcome #10: [pre-filled with answers to SO 2] [A s above]
+Indicator ID SO 6 Dependent on: Gateway to: SO 3.1 SO 6.1 - Sub-section Tracking progress PRI Principle 2 Type of indicator PLUS VOLUNTARY TO DISCLOSE Despite your organisation's efforts to make progress on your sustainability outcomes, there may be stakeholders who have been negatively affected by your organisation's activities.
+For each of your sustainability outcomes, indicate whether your organisation ensures that stakeholders who have been negatively affected are able to seek an effective remedy.
+[Dropdown list] (A) Sustainability C (A) Sustainability Outcome #1: [pre-filled with answers to SO 2] (1) Yes (2) No (B) Sustainability (Dutcome #2: [pre-1 filled with answers to SO 2] [As above] (J) Sustainability Outcome #10: [pre-filled with answers to SO 2] [As above]

-This indicator aims to assess whether signatories ensure that stakeholders negatively impacted by their activities are able to seek compensation.
+Explanatory notes Purpose of indicator This indicator aims to assess whether signatories ensure that stakeholders negatively impacted by their activities are able to seek compensation.
 It is considered good practice for signatories and their investees to mitigate or remediate any negative impacts caused directly or indirectly by their activities, as required by international standards such as the UN Guiding Principles on Human Rights.
 To this end, signatories' actions to make progress on their sustainability outcomes would ideally be accompanied by clear and robust systems for remediation.
 Signatories could work with their investees to improve the traceability and visibility of any negative impacts they have caused or contributed to and provide a timely and adequate remedy to those affected.